Evaluating and diagnosing damage to the nervous system is complicated and complex.

 Electrical activity and muscle response are recorded.

 Arteriogram (angiogram).
-This X-ray of the arteries and veins detects blockage or narrowing of the vessels.
+This X-ray of the arteries and veins detects blockage or narrowing of the blood vessels.

 Spinal tap (lumbar puncture).
 During this test, a special needle is placed into the lower back, into the spinal

 canal.
-This is the area around the spinal cord.
-The pressure in the spinal canal and
+This is the area around the spinal cord and nerves.
+The pressure in the spinal

-brain can then be measured.
-A small amount of cerebrospinal fluid (CSF) can be removed
+canal and brain can then be measured.
+A small amount of cerebrospinal fluid (CSF)

-and sent for testing to find out if there is an infection or other problems.
-CSF is
+can be removed and sent for testing to find out if there is an infection or other

 Evoked potentials.
 This test records the brain's electrical response to visual, auditory, and sensory